reagan360/To-do-List/README.md

-# To-do-List
-The To-Do List application is a simple yet powerful task management tool designed to help users organize their daily tasks effectively.
-It provides a user-friendly interface for creating, editing, and deleting tasks, along with user authentication to ensure data privacy.
+The To-Do List application is a simple task management tool built with Bootstrap for the frontend, Spring Boot for the backend, and MySQL Workbench for the database.
+It provides user authentication features such as login, registration, and password hashing, along with basic task management functionalities.